Global search

-If you did not receive an email and your contact details are up to date, this does not apply to you.
-You do not have to do anything at this time.
+The deadline to submit the Eligibility Assessment Form has now passed.
+Late submissions cannot be accepted in order to progress the settlement administration in the interests of all registered group members.
+If you did not receive an Eligibility Assessment Form and your contact details are up to date, this process did not apply to you.
+Registrants do not need to do anything further at this time.

 All emails and text messages from MB regarding the Allianz Class Action will be sent from addonclassaction@mauriceblackburn.com.au and ‘MBLawyers’.
 We are currently not seeking bank account details from Allianz registrants.